 What are some of the pain points that trainers face when developing specialty drug sales training for their teams?

 Garrett: One topic that often trips up sales professionals is the specialty drug supply chain.
 That’s why we developed a new training course on the “buy-and-bill” model that clearly describes how specialty products and payments flow through different distribution and reimbursement models.

 Trainers also tell us that they often struggle to keep their training up-to-date, given the high volume of market events that can make a course outdated.
 For example, new payment models like the Oncology Care Model are being introduced into the market effecting how providers are reimbursed.
 Keeping up with the ever-changing market can be challenging, so we support our clients by doing the updates for them.
 In fact, we just recently updated five of our specialty drug training courses.

 At the same time, we recognize that not all learners learn the same way.
-That’s why we also offer a collection of podcasts on Navigating and Selling in Today’s Specialty Market, as well as a job aid on Partnering with Specialists.
+That’s why we also offer a job aid on Partnering with Specialists.

 More Information on CMR Institute’s Specialty Drug Sales Training

 To help you meet your specialty drug sales training needs, CMR Institute recently updated its Specialty Drugs sales training courses covering: